Clinical and Medical Negligence Solicitors

 Our aim is to help you and your family move on and, above all, rebuild your lives.

-Suffering a medical accident, misdiagnosis or poor treatment is a stressful and disorienting experience.
+Suffering medical negligence, misdiagnosis or poor treatment is a stressful and disorienting experience.

 What were the causes?
 Who is to blame?
 What can be done to stop it happening again?

 We are specialist Lawyers and experts at investigating the most complex clinical negligence and medical negligence cases, especially birth injuries such as cerebral palsy, and arriving at the truth.
 We have successfully sued the NHS and private doctors recovering many multi-million pound awards of compensation.

 We work hard for you – arguing your case, maintaining a sense of urgency and being there when you need us.
 It starts with a free consultation, without obligation, to assess your case.

 What cases do we take on?

 We have extensive experience investigating cerebral palsy cases where severe disability was caused during medical negligence at birth.
 We have won clinical negligence and medical negligence cases that others couldn’t.

 We pride ourselves in taking on the difficult medical negligence cases and still proving negligence and winning.
 We have investigated cases of misdiagnosed disease, where the most serious of disabilities has been caused, we have excelled in finding the truth and winning compensation against the NHS and private doctors.

-In the video below, Douglas Miller interviews Luke Robinson, whose daughter Rachel (our client) was left facing a lifetime of severe disability after a hospital doctor mislaid his bleeper.
+In the video below, Douglas Miller interviews Luke Robinson, whose daughter Rachel (our client) was left facing a lifetime of severe disability due to medical negligence after a hospital doctor mislaid his bleeper.

 The team is ranked in Legal 500 and Chambers and Partners and are recognised for their experience and expertise in brain injury and catastrophic injury matters, with such cases comprising most of the team’s work.
 Our team also has a formidable reputation for its handling of cerebral palsy cases.